XianZhi-Ma/StripUnet/README.md

 Welcome you to follow our model StripUnet!

-Before our article is accepted, we would like to make the network structure public.
-When the article is accepted, we will disclose all the codes, including training and testing files, the weights we obtained, utils, and various codes used to test the model performance.
+Before our article was accepted, we had already published the code for the network structure.
+However, to protect our work, we will disclose all of our work, including pre-trained weights, training and testing files, only after the article is accepted.
+We hope for your understanding.

 Thank you again for your attention!